Lloyd's Claims Scheme

 2010 Claims Scheme: In-Scope Codes

-The current version of Schedule 5 is at the end of the Lloyd’s Claims Scheme (Combined) which can be downloaded below.
+Schedule 5 is to be found at the end of the Lloyd’s Claims Scheme (Combined).
 For ease of reference a copy of Schedule 5 can also be separately downloaded below.

-The most recent Market Bulletin updating Schedule 5 is Market Bulletin Y4578
+The most recent Market Bulletin updating Schedule 5 is Market Bulletin Y4731

-Current Schedule 5 to the Lloyd’s Claims Scheme (Combined) (414KB, pdf)
+Current Schedule 5 to the Lloyd’s Claims Scheme (Combined) (431KB, pdf)

-Current Version of Lloyd's Claims Scheme (Combined) (716KB, pdf)
+Current Version of Lloyd's Claims Scheme (Combined) (530KB, pdf)

 Correct Slip Language